webmad0120-1/w7d3/README.md

 - Iron nutrition - food components with bulma and forms.
 Add them and calculate total calories
 - Wiki countries - create a master-detail page using React routing

-# Next - day w7d4

-- Lifting states
-- Connect app to the backend
-- Building a REST API
-- Integrating the React app

 # Goals

 - Understand how to work with forms in React